adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 *CURRENTLY IN DEVELOPMENT*

 The `NEW USER` Menu is for on boarding a new user into the tenant.
 Azure AD/M365 Admin portals do not let you 'copy' an existing user the same way Active Directory does.

+## 'List Users' Menu
+This refreshes and re-displays the user list.
+Note that if changes are made to a user's display name- this may lead to changes in the list ordering (as it is organised alphabetically).
+Whenever you select a user from the user list,  the 'number' you input to do so is always relevant to the most recent time the user list has been refreshed and displayed.

+This menu lets you list users by:
+- [1] Name only
+- [2] Name + Email
+- [3] Name + Mobile Phone
+- [4] Name + Job Title
+- [5] Name + License(s)

 ## More info: